Refinitiv/Real-Time-SDK/Java/README.md

 - CPUs must have high resolution timer frequencies greater than 1GHz.

 #### Supported Java Version
-The Refinitiv Real-Time-SDK supports Oracle JDK 1.8 & 1.11, OpenJDK 1.8 & 1.11.
+The Refinitiv Real-Time-SDK supports Oracle JDK 1.8 & 1.11, OpenJDK 1.8 & 1.11, Amazon Corretto 8 & 11.

-NOTE: RRT Viewer requires JavaFX which is bundled with open/JDK 1.11 and must be explicitly downloaded if using open/JDK 1.8.
+NOTE: RRT Viewer requires JavaFX which is bundled with open/JDK 1.11, and Amazon Corretto.
+JavaFX must be explicitly downloaded if using open/JDK 1.8.

 Refinitiv fully supports the use of the EMA Java Edition developers kit on the core linux and windows platforms listed below.